AZHOC - Arizona Homeowners Coalition

 HB-2397: Property Covenants; Disclosures [Strongly Support]

-• Totally gutted based on demands from the HOA trade groups and converted to only a Resale disclosure Bill.
-This bill represents the fulfillment of Jill Schweitzer’s dream before her passing.
+• This bill represents the fulfillment of Jill Schweitzer’s dream before her passing.
 None of you will ever realize the ten years of work and how difficult this legislation was to get to this point based on endless opposition from AACM, CAI, Builders and even the Realtors.
-Home buyers will finally be given the information they need to make an informed decision to buy in these communities.
-Now all they have to do is actually pay attention and read it.
-More work is needed to address the fee charged for this disclosure service which is the highest in the country, that was too large a battle to be addressed in this bill.
+This bill represents the most comprehensive resale disclosure statute in the nation, and Home buyers will finally be given the information they need to make an informed decision to buy in these communities.
+Now they only have to actually read that information before they buy into these communities and truly consider the risk/reward value of these communities.

-SB-1290 Striker : HOA’s Closed Meeting Action, prohibition [Strongly Support]
+SB-1290 Striker : Planned Communities; Open Meetings [Strongly Support]

 • This two word strike everything amendment to a totally unrelated bill “Agricultural Property; inspection; notice”, will once and for all prevent association boards from taking any action on any issue in closed sessions, which has been the law already for 31 years.
 All HOA attorneys and both CAI and AACM have trained community mangers and boards since 1994 when the open meeting laws were first introduced that “consideration” meant that they could also vote on any issue.
 The truth has always been that it does not and they lied to every board since then.
-We will amend this striker from the House floor to also apply to Condominiums.
 While this is the simplest possible legislation (2 words) it may be the most consequential to protect transparency for every homeowner.
+If we can get this bill passed this year we’ll get a mirror bill introduced next session to do the same for Condominiums.

 Other HOA Related and still active: